 Work with the gallery staff to start a conversation about the people of that location.

 Imagine the space in your mind and how viewers will walk through it.
-Know the parameters of your space, get floor plans, take pictures and star mapping out a layout.
+Know the parameters of your space, get floor plans, take pictures, and start mapping out a layout.
 Are you going to start with an anchor piece?
 Would you rather start with a combination of more subtle pieces?

 “We chose ArtPlacer to plan our exhibitions because of its range of features, flexibility and ease of use.
 We have enjoyed using it to date and look forward to trying it with more complex installations over the next months.”